convex-migration — community convex-migration, rubic2tripletex, community, ide skills

 Ideal Agent Persona

-Perfect for Full Stack Agents needing seamless database migration from Drizzle ORM to Convex
+Perfect for Backend Agents needing seamless migration from Drizzle ORM to Convex for advanced data integration and Neon Postgres management.

-Integrating Convex with Neon Postgres for serverless database operations
+Integrating Convex with Neon Postgres for serverless database solutions

 !
 Prerequisites & Limits